1. Help Center

 The margin of a project is calculated by subtracting the costs from the revenue.
 Costs can comprise of time worked by your team as well as expenses required to complete a project.
 Margin is presented as a dollar amount and percentage.
 The margin percentage is calculated as the percentage of the revenue that you get to keep.
 In other words:

-(Revenue fewer costs) divided by revenue
+(Revenue minus costs) divided by revenue

 Projectworks allows you to keep your eye on the current and projected margin.